 Women who change their minds about terminating their pregnancy have options.
 The abortion pill, also known as a chemical abortion, requires two doses of separate medications to complete the process.
-It is only used in women who are 10 weeks pregnant or less.
+It is only used in women who are less than 10 weeks pregnant.
 The U.S. Centers for Disease Control and Prevention report nearly 40 percent of all abortions are performed in this manner.

 During the first phase of the process, a woman is administered Mifeprex orally.
 This drug blocks progesterone production, which is necessary for a growing embryo to develop.
 Within 48 hours, a second pill, Mifepristone, completes the process.
 This second medication causes heavy cramping and bleeding and forces the uterus to expel its contents.

 A technique called Abortion Pill Reversal (APR) was developed as an emergency intervention for women who change their minds about having an abortion after starting the chemical abortion process.
 Our pregnancy help staff can discuss this option with you once the pregnancy is confirmed.

 APR is an option for pregnant women who reverse course on having an abortion after the process has begun.
 It works by using natural progesterone to counteract the effects of the Mifeprex dose.
 While it is not always effective in stopping a chemical abortion, one recent study indicated a 68 percent success rate.